 A Marley Christmas

-"Coming Home for Christmas" feels like the writers were watching the classic "Sabrina" when they came up with it as we have this fancy estate and two opposite brothers with Robert being all about the business whilst his younger brother Kip is a bit of a gallivanting playboy.
-But beyond that set up what you get in "Coming Home for Christmas" feels like a variation on the familiar or at least the obvious as we have Danica McKellar playing a very chatty, optimistic woman who loves Christmas and sets about bringing a lot of Christmas cheer to a large home, think one of those movies where the regular woman falls for a Prince and ends up bringing her love to the palace.
+"Coming Home for Christmas" feels like the writers were watching the classic "Sabrina" when they came up with it as we have this fancy estate and two opposite brothers with Robert being all about the business whilst his younger brother Kip is a bit of a gallivanting bachelor.
+But beyond that set up what you get in "Coming Home for Christmas" feels like a variation on the familiar or at least the obvious as we have Danica McKellar playing a very chatty, optimistic woman who loves Christmas and sets about bringing a lot of Christmas cheer to a large home, think one of those movies where the regular woman falls for a Prince and ends up bringing her love to the stuffy palace.

-But in fairness we have a bit of a mystery going on in "Coming Home for Christmas" as Lizzie sets about breaking down Robert's business focused ways where there is no fun and learning why there is tension between him and his grandmother as well as why he doesn't want to stay there.
+But in fairness there is a bit of a mystery going on in "Coming Home for Christmas" as Lizzie sets about breaking down Robert's business focused ways where there is no fun and learning why there is tension between him and his grandmother as well as why he doesn't want to stay there.
 It isn't that the mystery is that surprising and in truth the focus of the movie is very much on the spirit of Lizzie bringing the Marley family together and Danica McKellar certainly brings plenty of bubbliness to the part.
 At the same time Neal Bledsoe does tall, handsome and misunderstood whilst Andrew Francis gives plenty of flirtatious charm as Kip.